bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

 # Native card registration

 Native credit card registration is done through a native registration form.
 The credit card details are then encrypted before being sent to our servers.
-The Native Payment SDK includes a default native credit card registrationform that can be used out of the box.
+The Native Payment SDK includes a default native credit card registration form that can be used out of the box.
 You also have the option of creating a customized form.

 ## How to display the default native form